davidyi0529/Reverse-Starter-Code-Tutorial_D/README.md

 <br />

 3. Create a new MySQL database and name it `passport_demo`.
-Don't create any tables.

 <br />